-To be admitted, international students must complete above-average work in their supporting programs.
 International applicants whose native language is not English must meet the English Proficiency requirements of Indiana University for undergraduate degree-seeking students.
-A complete description of options to complete the English Proficiency requirement is available at the Office of International Services (OIS) website.
+A complete description of options to complete the English Proficiency requirement is available at the Office of International Services (OIS) website. http://ois.iu.edu/admissions/index.html.